 Peyman Benharash, MD, a cardiothoracic surgeon at UCLA, begins his day around 5 am.
-He arrives at the hospital before 6 am to make the rounds with patients – examining them, talking to the intensive care team and taking notes.
-On some days, he may have an educational conference at 7 am and is usually in the operating room by 8 am.
+He arrives at the hospital before 6 am to make the rounds with patients, examining them, talking to the intensive care team and taking notes.
+He performs bypasses, aortic valve repairs and mitral valve repairs, among other procedures.
+Surgery can last six to eight hours.

-"The day is busy but interesting," Dr. Benharash said.
+"The day is busy but interesting," Dr. Benharash says.
 "As a cardiothoracic surgeon, you meet with people long before surgery and develop a bond with the patients that is always there, during and after the operation."

-"Being a cardiothoracic surgeon feels like being in a lab every day in a way," he said.
+"Being a cardiothoracic surgeon feels like being in a lab every day in a way," he says.
 "You make new discoveries and have a new challenge every day.
 It's not the same diagnosis every time."

-"You are able to bring quality of life to people through these procedures that seem crazy and unnatural," he said.
+"You are able to bring quality of life to people through these procedures that seem crazy and unnatural," he says.
 "When the patient wakes up afterward and is happy and doing well, it makes it all worthwhile."

 By Patricia Chaney